Women's media in Francoist Spain: Lesbian literature

 Spanish lesbian literature has three main periods.
 The first is from 1964 to 1975, during the last years of Francoist Spain.
 The second is the transition period of 1975 to 1985.
 The last period was from 1985 to the present.

 Novels featuring lesbian characters in Francoist Spain included Ana María Matute's 1964 novel The Soldiers Cry at Night (Los soldados lloran de noche).
 The lesbian character is featured as a morally reprehensible woman.
 The next major novel was the 1967 Premio Nadal finalist The Last Summer in the Mirror (El útimo verano en el espejo) by Teresa Barbero, where the lesbian couple is portrayed as being bad women who struggle to conform with their social reality.
 The next major novel is Julia, published by Ana María Moix in 1969.
 The main lesbian character expresses sexual desires for other women including her aunt and a professor.
 Celia Bites the Apple (Celia muerde la manzana) by María Luz Malecón in 1972 implies through its lesbian characters that being a lesbian is a result of trauma or people who provide a bad influence on their lives.
 Time of the Cherries (Tiempo de cerezas) by Montserret Roig in 1976 is an example of the cliche of students in an all girls school having lesbian sexual experiences.

 During the 1960s, Ester Tusquets and her brother Oscar were the owners and influential forces behind the left leaning antidictatorial publisher Editorial Lumen.
 Starting in 1968, following the departure of Oscar, the publisher began publishing works by gay men, women in general and lesbians specifically, along with foreign works, cultural theory texts and children's stories.

 The first major out lesbian writer was Andrea Luca.
-Gloria Fuertes, Ana María Moix, Ana Rosetti, Ester Tusquets, Carme Riera, Elana Fortún and Isabel Franc were all in the closet in Spain or the first stages of the transition.
+Gloria Fuertes, Ana María Moix, Ana Rosetti, Ester Tusquets, Carme Riera, Elena Fortún and Isabel Franc were all in the closet in Spain or the first stages of the transition.
 Lesbian writers did not start to come out until the 1990s.

 Despite the liberalization of Spanish society in the immediate post-transition period, literature featuring lesbian characters tended to conform to historical type of being secondary figures and representing insubordination against oppressive heteronormative societal norms.